 The human immunodeficiency virus (HIV) is transmitted chiefly through 4 body fluids.
 In an infected person, it destroys the CD4 cells of the immune system.

 HIV, or human immunodeficiency virus, attacks the immune system in the human body.
-It specifically attacks the CD4 cells or T cells, which are a type of infection-fighting white blood cells.
+It specifically attacks the CD4 cells or T cells, which

-An HIV infection occurs when your body becomes exposed to this virus, which is transmitted chiefly through 4 infected body fluids: semen, vaginal fluid, blood, and breast milk.2 The infection eventually develops into AIDS (acquired immunodeficiency syndrome).
+An HIV infection occurs when your body becomes exposed to this virus, which is transmitted chiefly through 4 infected body fluids: semen, vaginal fluid, blood, and breast milk.3 The infection eventually develops into AIDS (acquired immunodeficiency syndrome).